Battle of the Blues (Colombo): Atmosphere

 The "Battle of the Blues" is filled with pageantry, with decorated tents, flags and baila singing and dancing groups present all around the city and the ground itself during the match days and in the days leading up to it.
 The match is held on a Thursday, Friday and Saturday.
 By tradition, the schools are closed on match days to allow students to attend the Big Match.
 Souvenirs published by both the schools are sold on all three days, the duty of distribution entrusted to the souvenir committees.
 On the day before the match, the students of each school take a walk around the city in a "cycle parade" with bands and decorations and other colourful items showing support for their team.
 Overloaded cars with supporters singing and careering along the Colombo streets is a familiar sight during match days.

-The match is looked forward to by both the young and old, male and female, and even those who have no connection with either school turn up and enjoy the celebrations.
-It is more of an occasion for the old boys and present students of both schools coming together for three days of revelry.
-It is quite normal to see elderly alumni from either school coming to the "Big Match" to relive old times and meet old friends.
+The match is popular and widely attended.
+It is an occasion for the alumni and present students of both schools to come together for three days of revelry.
+It is normal to see elderly alumni from either school coming to the "Big Match" to relive old times and meet old friends.
 Some expatriates choose this time of year to return to Sri Lanka in order to relive their old school days.